andrasq/node-qgetopt/README.md

   - `"(-aa)"` - long named double-dash flag, sets {aa:true} if `--aa` is present
   - `"(-aa):"` - long named double-dash flag with one argument

+Option names must be left separate e.g. `-a -b` and not combined as `-ab`.
+Switches must be separated from their arguments by a space, or for single-parameter arguments, an `=` equal sign.

+    node command.js --count 3
+    node command.js --count=3

 ### getopt.option().comment().version().help().parse( argv )